DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 4. Make Meaningful Comparisons
 5. Chart Your Data
 6. Map Your Data
-7. Transform Your Map Data
+7. Tables and Transform Data
 8. Edit and Host Leaflet Code on GitHub
 9. Detect Lies and Reduce Bias
 10. Try Advanced Map Templates